albertofilice/rhacm-gitops/README.md

 resources:
 - ../../base
 ```
 The file overlays/delete-HelmChartInflationGenerator.yaml is useful in order to avoid a loop in the merge of the HelmChartInflationGenerator resource.
-Therefore, this resource is deleted and not configured in Argocd, as this resource is only exploited by kustomize build for chart creation.
+Therefore, this resource is deleted and not configured in Argocd, as this resource is only exploited by the Kustomize build for chart creation.
 ```yaml
 $patch: delete
 apiVersion: builtin